mollywoodnini/ImageViewer/README.md

 ## Credits
 - <a href="https://github.com/Haneke/HanekeSwift">Thanks to Haneke for the awesome image cache!</a>
 - <a href="https://icons8.com/web-app/3058/Close">Thanks to icons8.com for the close image!</a>
+- <a href="https://github.com/michaelhenry/MHFacebookImageViewer">Thanks to Michael Henry, whose ImageViewer was a huge help for me to get this here done.</a>